 The two noninverting inputs provide an easy common-mode control input.
-This is particularly useful if the source is AC-coupled through either blocking caps or a transformer.
-In either case, the common-mode input voltages on the two noninverting inputs again have a gain of 1 to the output pins, giving an easy common-mode control for single-supply operation.
-The OPA4684 used in this configuration does constrain the feedback to the 800Ω region for best frequency response.
-With $R{\rm F}$ fixed, the input resistors may be adjusted to the desired gain but will also be changing the input impedance as well.
-The differential gain for this circuit is:
+This is particularly easy if the source is AC-coupled through either blocking caps or a transformer.
+In either case, the common-mode input voltages on the two noninverting inputs again have a gain of 1 to the output pins giving particularly easy common-mode control for singlesupply operation.
+The OPA2684 used in this configuration does constrain the feedback to the 800Ω region for best frequency response.
+With R_F fixed, the input resistors may be adjusted to the desired gain but will also be changing the input impedance as well.
+The high frequency common-mode gain for this circuit from input to output will be the same as for the signal gain.
+Again, if the source might include an undesired common-mode signal, that could be rejected at the input using blocking caps (for low frequency and DC common-mode) or a transformer coupling.